2022 New Orleans Saints season: Week 18: vs. Carolina Panthers

 After a win over the Philadelphia Eagles, the Saints return home for their last regular season game against the Panthers.
 In Saints' territory, Marcus Davenport and D'Onta Foreman both got into a fight, resulting in ejections.
-After Eddy Pineiro nailed a 42-yard field goal, the Saints get swept by the Panthers for the first time since the 2015 season, finishing their season with a 7-10 record, earning them the worst season since 2005.
+After Eddy Piñeiro nailed a 42-yard field goal, the Saints get swept by the Panthers for the first time since the 2015 season, finishing their season with a 7-10 record, earning them the worst season since 2005.